Second-City-Prints/wearescp/orderstatus.md

                         <div class="chint">
                             <span>If your confirmation email includes a transaction number, try using that instead!<br>It will look like this in your order confirmation email:</span>
                             <img src="/img/orderstatus/chexample.png" alt="a combination of numbers and letters following the word Transaction">
-                            <span>If you don't have one or it still doesn't work, and you've made sure there are no typos, reach out to our customer support below!</span>
+                            <span>If your transaction and order numbers are not working, and you've made sure that there are no typos, or if you have yet to receive either -- please reach out to our customer support below!</span>
                         </div>`
                     }
                     error += "</div>"